universal-mcp/applications/src/universal_mcp/applications/neon/README.md

-# Neon MCP Server
+# NeonApp MCP Server

-An MCP Server for the Neon API.
+An MCP Server for the NeonApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Neon API.
+This is automatically generated from OpenAPI schema for the NeonApp API.

 | Tool | Description |